Skip to main content

 --upgrade-filepath string Export upgrade bytes file to location of choice on disk

-The subnet upgrade generate command builds a new upgrade.json file to customize your Subnet.
+The blockchain upgrade generate command builds a new upgrade.json file to customize your Avalanche L1.
 It guides the user through the process using an interactive wizard.

 Usage: